Continuing Education

 After completing this activity, the participant should be better able to:

-Faculty: Wiesje van der Flier and Sergio Ferreira of the AAIC Scientific Program Committee.
+Faculty: Wiesje van der Flier and Sebastian Palmqvist of the AAIC Scientific Program Committee.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine (PIM) and the Alzheimer’s Association.
 PIM is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.